TheLudde235/svelte-v/README.md

 # What is svelte-v?

-v was made to prank my classmates quickly.
+v was made to prank my classmates and colleagues quickly.
 But after I realized free hosting was way too slow I rebuilt the app from a NodeJS app to a svelte app. (node version still live [here](https://v-2unu.onrender.com/) but is very slow).

 The files were static in the original v project so this didn't really make a difference.